 • Administration of the Judicial Department, headed by the Undersecretary of the Judicial Department, who supervises the implementation of strategies, supports administrative work, and all related matters

-The Public Prosecution: it is lead by the Attorney General who supervises all technical and administrative tasks related to the Public Prosecution Office.
+• The Public Prosecution Office is headed by the Public Prosecutor, who supervises all technical and administrative tasks related to the Public Prosecution Office.